Tyres

 Refrigerants and other synthetic greenhouse gases

-Once these regulations come into effect, synthetic refrigerants and equipment must be sold in accordance with the scheme.
+Once these regulations come into effect, synthetic refrigerants and equipment must be sold in accordance with the accredited scheme.

 This scheme will require the refrigerants sector to report data to Cool-Safe to allow synthetic refrigerants to be tracked across their life cycle.